sikozonpc/Business-and-Inventory-Manager/README.md

 # Business and Inventory Manager
-A Simple Management app for diffrent types of businesses with a good inventory management system made in C# with WPF.
+A Simple Management app for diffrent types of businesses with a good inventory management system made in C# with WPF using the MVVM Pattern.
-It uses SQLite as the main database.
+I've used SQLite as the main database.

 > The Main window , the Dashboard , is the hub for all other tabs.
 This is an example of custom dashboard.
 However, when the user